-On August 1, 2001, the House passed H.R.
-4, the Securing America's Future Energy Act, which included a provision calling for a reduction of 5 billion gallons in light-duty truck fuel consumption over the period of model years (MYs)2004-2010.
-The provision would also require NHTSA to develop a weight-based system for establishing fuel-efficiency standards.
+The $107^{th}$ Congress adjourned without enacting comprehensive energy legislation (H.R.
+4).
+There had been sharp differences in the CAFE provisions between the House and Senate versions of the legislation, H.R.
+4. The House bill, passed on August 1, 2001, included a provision calling for a reduction of 5 billion gallons in light-duty truck fuel consumption over the period of model years (MYs) 2004-2010.
+The provision would also have required the National Highway Traffic Safety Administration (NHTSA) to develop a weight-based system for establishing fuel-efficiency standards.
 The Senate began debate on comprehensive energy legislation at the end of February 2002.
 Senators Kerry and McCain reached a compromise to propose a combined fleetwide average of 36 mpg by MY2015.
 However, on March 13, 2002, the Senate voted (62-38) for an amendment offered by Senators Levin and Bond to charge NHTSA with development of new CAFE standards.
 The Senate went on to approve an amendment (56-44) from Senator Miller to freeze "pickup trucks" (to be defined by the Secretary of Transportation) at the current light truck standard of 20.7 mpg.
 This language was in the final version of the Senate energy bill when it passed April 25, 2002 (88-11).
+On September 19, the conferees agreed to the House-passed goal of achieving 5 billion gallons, but shifted the window to MY2006-MY2012.